PsyanticY/t5adhrit/regex/README.md

 ## Matching word and caracters

 [ABD]: match these three capital caracters.

 [A-D]: match the range of caracters from A to D

 \W   : Match a non word caracter ( not A-Z, a-z, 0-9).

 \w   : Match a word Caracter (A-Z, a-z, 0-9), each instance of \w is a single caracter.

 \D   : Match a non digit caracter

 \d   : Match a single digit caracter.

 [5-9]: Match a range of numbers( from 5 to 9 )

+\s   : Match a whitespace

+\s\s+: Match any kind of whitespace (tab, carriage return, ...)

++    : Repeat the previous token one or more times

+\t   : A hard tab

+# sed

+`-i`  : Edit and replace the file.

+`-r`  : Use extended regular expressions.